mondaycom/monday-sdk-js/README.md

 monday.get("context").then(res => ...);
 ```

+You can view a list of all of the context objects that you can return <a href="https://developer.monday.com/apps/docs/advanced-view#using-the-sdk-to-get-information-about-your-apps-context" target="_blank">here</a>.

-Example context objects that return for a board view and a dashboard widget:
+The following example shows some of the context objects that return for a board view and a dashboard widget:
 ```js
 // Board view context
 {